kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 ### Goals

-- Add semantic version based operators to tolerations so pods can match taints like `node.kubernetes.io/kubelet-version=v1.28.0` using `SemverGt`, `SemverLt`, or `SemverEq` operators.
+- Add semantic version based comparison capabilities to tolerations so pods can match taints that contain Semver based values.
-- Add semantic version based operators `SemverGt`, `SemverLt`, and `SemverEq` to node affinity so that scheduling and volume attachment decisions can be based on version comparisons.
+- Add semantic version based comparison capabilities to node affinity so that scheduling and volume attachment decisions can be based on version comparisons.
 This applies to Pod NodeAffinity and PersistentVolume NodeAffinity.
-- Backward-compatible and opt-in via a feature gate.
-- Zero operational performance impact on existing pod scheduling using `Equal` and `Exists` operators.

 ### Non-Goals